johnpapa/ng-demos/webstorm.md

 ##Install Bower
 Use NPM from terminal to install bower globally.

-- `CMD F12` opens the WebStorm terminal
+- `OPTION F12` opens the WebStorm terminal
 - type `npm install bower -g` to install bower globally

 Alternatively, install bower globally from the Mac's terminal